Yunghong/EasyVis/README.md

 ![Project Logo](https://github.com/Yunghong/EasyVis/blob/main/easyvisPipelineV2.png)

+## ST-Pose Dataset
+In preparation, it will be released in January.

 ## Publications
 * [EasyVis2: A Real-Time Multi-view 3D Visualization for Laparoscopic Surgery Training Enhanced by a Deep Neural Network YOLOv8-Pose](https://arxiv.org/abs/2412.16742)
 * EasyVis: A Real-Time 3D Visualization Software System for Laparoscopic Surgery Box Trainer (Under review in the journal Updates In Surgery, minor revision)